-TO FOLLOW ARE THE BMCC CRIME STATISTICS FOR THE 2018-2020 CALENDAR YEAR.
+TO FOLLOW ARE THE BMCC CRIME STATISTICS FOR THE 2019-2021 CALENDAR YEAR.
 THE STATISTICS INCLUDED ON THESE CHARTS ARE DERIVED FROM REPORTED CRIMINAL INCIDENTS FROM THE FOLLOWING SOURCES:

 - 1. All Public Safety reports

 - 2. Any reports from Campus Security Authorities

-- 3. 1st Precinct /34th Precinct
+- 3. 1st Precinct ,26th & 34th Precincts

-Crime Statistics for BMCC 2018-2020
+Crime Statistics for BMCC 2018-2021

-The City University of New York (CUNY)
+The City University of New York (CUNY) Borough of Manhattan Community College - Department of Public Safety (DPS)